OBellon/ListUs/README.md

-# Requirements
+# ListUs
-Short description of our app functionality
+The app that will organize your live.
+And not only yours.